Jayson Sime, Board Chair

 She earned her J.D. in 2002 from the University of Colorado School of Law, and her B.A., cum laude, in 1994 from Colorado State University, where she was Phi Beta Kappa.

-Courtney Cuff is the Executive Director of The Impact Project, a multi-state effort designed to advance progressive economic and democracy policies through strategic investments.
+Courtney Cuff formerly served as the Executive Director of The Impact Project, a multi-state effort designed to advance progressive economic and democracy policies through strategic investments.
 She has over 20 years experience working in social change fields, including experience in advocacy, campaigning, coalition building, and philanthropy.

 Prior to running The Impact Project, she spent several years as the President and CEO of the Gill Foundation.
 Gill is one of the leading funders of LGBT work nationally, and is committed to securing equal opportunity for all people regardless of sexual orientation or gender expression.
 At Gill, Cuff led the team in strategic grantmaking designed to advance LGBTQ issues through state and national investments.
 She helped guide the foundation into new modalities after the movement won marriage, with a focus on advancing nondiscrimination protections through state-based coalitions.